Our Senior Yoga training teaches the biological, psychological and environmental issues of the aging population,…

 The Complexities of Teaching Yoga to Seniors

 While every instructor has their own way of communicating, communicating with seniors, especially in assisted living environments, can be more of a challenge.
-Factoring in hearing, cognition, and simple generational differences are necessary for your students to have a great experience and connect with you as an instructor.
+Factoring in hearing, cognition, and simple generational differences is necessary for your students to have a great experience and connect with you as an instructor.

 Sensitivity to Older Adults